philc/book-notes/business/paul graham essays.md

     payments, like Stripe did?

 * Frighteningly ambitious startup ideas (Mar 2012)
-  * "I think the way to use these bi ideas is not to try to identify a precise point in the future and then ask yourself how to get from here to there, like the popular image of a visionary."
+  * "I think the way to use these big ideas is not to try to identify a precise point in the future and then ask yourself how to get from here to there, like the popular image of a visionary."
   * "Don't try to construct the future like a building, because your current blueprint is almost certainly mistaken.
 Start with something you know works, and when you expand, expand westward."